 The answer to that the original Metroid does in fact pass the test of time, but it does so with a C minus.
 I did have fun with Metroid, but there was a lot of shit that really interfered with that and will be difficult to go back to.
 Nonetheless there is still quite a bit that puts this game ahead of mediocre clones like Legends of the Universe – Starcore even with the game’s age.

 Metroid does in fact start off pretty rough considering the low health and limited range of Samus’s arm cannon.
-I will just say that requiring the player to collect an upgrade just for the arm cannon to fire all the way across the screen was nowhere near necessary and it makes the start of the game rather frustrating.
-What is even more frustrating is the lack of ability to shoot diagonally or downward that leaves you open to far more open to cheap shots than the later games in the series.
+Requiring the player to collect an upgrade just for the arm cannon to fire all the way across the screen was nowhere near necessary, and it makes the start of the game rather frustrating.
+What is even more frustrating is the lack of ability to shoot diagonally or downward that leaves you open cheap shots.

 What is especially egregious about Metroid’s design is the the very first enemies you encounter walk along the ground out of Samus’s range because you cannot crouch in OG Metroid.
 Let that sink in… the first enemies you encounter are way out of your range.
 Imagine if Super Mario Bros opened up with a hammer bro in the first level.
 Imagine if the first dungeon in Zelda 1 had Wizrobes.
 Imagine if Ghosts ‘n Goblins had one of those red gargoyles in the first level…oh wait…